 Now his parents just moved to Charleston, SC after retirement.
 Our must-order is still crab cakes whenever we visit them!

 During this stay home quarantine, we have been craving a good Maryland crab cake a lot.

-There fore, I set out to create a delicious crab cake recipe that doesn’t have all of those unnecessary ingredients but doesn’t lack any of that Maryland Style jumbo lump crab cake goodness.
+Therefore, I set out to create a delicious crab cake recipe that doesn’t have all of those unnecessary ingredients but doesn’t lack any of that Maryland Style jumbo lump crab cake goodness.

-What are Maryland Crab Cakes?
+What is Maryland Crab Cakes?